markbetters/ozp-backend/README.md

 ### Documentation
 TODO

+### Logging
+TODO

 ## Controlling Access
 Anonymous users have no access - all must have a valid username/password (dev) or valid certificate (production) to be granted any access

-A few resources only provide READ access:
+A few endpoints only provide READ access:

 * storefront
 * metadata

-Many resources allow global READ access with WRITE access restricted to Apps Mall Stewards:
+Several resources allow global READ access with WRITE access restricted to Apps Mall Stewards:

 * access_control